My name is Gazelle Sharmahd I’m your Dossier Leader

 ~180M Estimated VPN users — roughly all adult internet users

-November 2019 — Internet Shutdown Iran shut down the internet for 96 hours during the November 2019 protests — the near-total blackout covering approximately 80 million people.
-Netblocks and IODA documented the shutdown as among the most complete in any country's history.
+November 2019 — Internet Shutdown Iran shut down the internet for 96 hours during the November 2019 protests — among the most complete internet blackouts in any country's history.
 Human rights investigators believe the shutdown was timed to enable the mass killing of protesters with minimal international documentation.

 2022–2023 — Journalist Arrests The Committee to Protect Journalists documented Iran as the world's leading jailer of journalists during the 2022–2023 uprising period.
-Niloofar Hamedi and Elaheh Mohammadi — reporters who covered Mahsa Amini's death — were charged with national security offenses and faced the death penalty before international pressure contributed to their eventual release.
+Niloofar Hamedi and Elaheh Mohammadi — reporters who covered Mahsa Amini's death — were charged with national security offenses and faced the death penalty before their eventual release.

 08